antvis/G2Plot/docs/api/plots/gauge.en.md

 <description>**optional** _number_ _default:_ `(-7 / 6) * Math.PI`</description>

-The starting Angle of the disk.
+The starting angle of the disk.

 #### endAngle

 <description>**optional** _number_ _default:_ `(1 / 6) * Math.PI`</description>

-The termination Angle of the disk.
+The termination angle of the disk.

 ### Plot Style